MartinPdeS/PyMieSim/README.rst

 ***************

 PyMieSim was developed with the aim of being an intuitive and easy to use tool.
-Below is and example that illustrate this:
+Below is an example that illustrate this:

 .. code:: python